 In conjunction with pension accounting requirements, the effect of the change in the School District's proportion, the difference between expected and actual investment earnings, and payments made to PSERS subsequent to the measurement date are recorded as a deferred inflow or outflow of resources related to pensions on the government-wide financial statements.
 These amounts are determined based on the actuarial valuation performed for the PSERS plan.
-The effect of the change in the School District's proportion is recognized over the average expected remaining service lives of active and inactive members, which was 5.15 years as of June 30, 2013.
+The effect of the change in the School District's proportion is recognized over the average expected remaining service lives of active and inactive members.
 The difference between expected and actual investment earnings is recognized over 5 years.
 Payments subsequent to the measurement date will be recorded as a reduction to the pension liability in the next fiscal year.
 Note 6 presents additional information about the PSERS plan.